 Grower's Tips

 Growing Pereskiopsis is not difficult at all.
 The plants are quite tolerant of many mistakes you might throw at them, but there are some considerations you must take before planting your new grafting stock.
-The number you have and how you want to display them will dictate how they are planted.
+The number you have and how you want to display it will dictate how it is planted.
 Another consideration is whether you received them as cuttings or fully rooted plants.
 A tray that does not separate the different plants is perfectly acceptable.
 However, to make grafting easier as well as future cuts, it is best to use a cell that separates the plants, one per cell.
-This will also make it easy to separate them when you are ready because the roots are very aggressive and will branch out.
+This will also make it easy to separate them when you are ready, because the roots are very aggressive and will spread.

 Source: pereskiopsis.com